Sourishs500/bruin-fitness-tracker/README.md

 This project is called the Bruin-fitness-tracker.
 This project is a fitness website where the user can track the workouts they have done.
 The user is able see the past workouts they have done and the user is able to generate a graph based on there workouts.
 The user can also generate workout reccomendations based on the muscle group they choose.This project utilizes mongoDb, express.js, node.js.

+Note: We have a shell script in the repository called script_to_start that starts up our web app.

+Link to public GitHub repo (for submission) : https://github.com/Sourishs500/bruin-fitness-tracker.git

 Tips for starting up:

 To start the backend: